Brando (singer): Career

-Brando (Marlon Lamont McClain II) began writing songs at age 12 and emerged in the EDM scene with his breakout vocal on Loud Luxury's "Body" (2017).
+Brando began writing songs at age 12 and emerged in the EDM scene with his breakout vocal on Loud Luxury's "Body" (2017).

 Following the global success of "Body", Brando signed with Armada Music and pursued a solo career blending R&B, pop, and electronic styles.
-His 2020 solo hit "Look Into My Eyes" topped Australian radio for 10 weeks and was certified Gold by ARIA.
+His 2020 solo hit "Look into My Eyes" topped Australian radio for 10 weeks and was certified gold by ARIA.

 In interviews, Brando emphasizes melody and emotional storytelling, drawing inspiration from his musical upbringing and studio improvisation.
 He prefers handling his own social media and prioritizes wellness and authenticity in his creative process.

-Recent releases include “Crash” and “R U DOWN?" by Loud Luxury, “The Heat” by Alok featuring Jazzy, and other DJ collaborations with Imanbek, Matoma, Don Diablo and more.
+Recent releases include "Crash" and "R U DOWN?" by Loud Luxury, "The Heat" by Alok featuring Jazzy, and other DJ collaborations with Imanbek, Matoma, Don Diablo and more.

-Brando also has hundreds of millions of streams across his solo releases, and is continuing to release new music as an artist in addition to writing for others.
+Brando also has millions of streams across his solo releases, and is continuing to release new music as an artist in addition to writing for others.